 Staying hydrated is essential to your health for many reasons.
-It regulates your body temperature, detoxifies the body, carries oxygen to your cells, protects your tissues and organs, and aids in digestion, just to name a few.
-You naturally lose water from your body every day through urine, sweat, and breath so it’s important you keep your water supply at a healthy level.
+It regulates your body temperature, detoxifies the body, carries oxygen to your cells, protects your tissues and organs, and aids in digestion, to name a few.
+In addition, you naturally lose water from your body every day through urine, sweat, and breath, so you must keep your water supply at a healthy level.
 But how much water do you need?

 Water Intake Recommendations

 The amount of water needed varies from person to person depending on multiple factors, including their environment, exercise level, and overall health.

 According to The Mayo Clinic, men on average should drink about 15.5 cups (3.7 liters) a day, and women should take in about 11.5 cups (3.7 liters) a day.
 However, pregnant women and breastfeeding mothers may need more water to stay hydrated; 10-13 cups is ideal.

 When it comes to high temperatures and sweat production, a general rule is for every pound of sweat lost; you’ll need one pint of water to balance it out.
 Not sweating during a workout may be a sign of dehydration.

 Here Are 5 Ways To Remember To Drink More Water

 Did you know that drinking water isn’t the only way to get fluids to your body?
 Fruits and vegetables like spinach and watermelon are both excellent sources of water.
 Other drinks like coffee and tea will also help to hydrate.
 However, the quickest and most effective way is going to be drinking water.
 Follow these few simple steps to help remember to drink more water throughout the day: